 Where an audit of a metering installation is conducted by AEMO under clause 7.6.3 (d) of the Rules, and metering data must be obtained from the Metering Data Provider in support of this audit, the Metering Data Provider must provide the metering data within two business days of AEMO’s request.

-The Metering Data Provider must assist AEMO with reasonable requests for the provisioning of metering data and relevant CATS Standing Data information relating to connection points that are part of the market audit process of AEMO, responsible persons, Metering Providers and Metering Data Providers.
+The Metering Data Provider must assist AEMO with reasonable requests for the provisioning of metering data and relevant CATS Standing Data information relating to connection points that are part of the market audit process of AEMO, Metering Coordinators, Metering Providers and Metering Data Providers.